UK GDPR Policy

 1. Policy, scope and objectives

-The Board of Directors and management of Strategic Maintenance Planning Ltd., located at 4 Stanton Court, South Marston Park, Swindon, Wiltshire, SN3 4YH are committed to compliance with all relevant UK and EU laws in respect of personal data, and to protecting the “rights and freedoms” of individuals whose information Strategic Maintenance Planning Ltd. collects in accordance with the General Data Protection Regulation (GDPR).
-To that end, Board of Directors has developed, implemented, maintains and continuously improves a documented personal information management system (‘PIMS’) for Strategic Maintenance Planning Ltd..
+The Board of Directors and management of Strategic Maintenance Planning Ltd., located at 4 Stanton Court, South Marston Park, Swindon, Wiltshire, SN3 4YH are committed to compliance with all relevant UK and EU laws in respect of personal data, and to protecting the “rights and freedoms” of individuals whose information Strategic Maintenance Planning Ltd. collects in accordance with the UK General Data Protection Regulation (UK GDPR).
+To that end, Board of Directors has developed, implemented, maintains and continuously improves a documented personal information management system (‘PIMS’) for Strategic Maintenance Planning Ltd.

 1.3 Objectives of the PIMS